inducer/pyopencl/doc/source/runtime.rst

     .. method:: set_args(self, *args)

         Invoke :meth:`set_arg` on each element of *args* in turn.

+    .. method:: set_scalar_arg_dtypes(arg_dtypes)

+        Inform the wrapper about the sized types of scalar :class:`Kernel` arguments.
+For each argument,
+        *arg_dtypes* contains an entry.
+For non-scalars,
+        this must be *None*.
+For scalars, it must be an object acceptable to the :class:`numpy.dtype`
+        constructor, indicating that the corresponding
+        scalar argument is of that type.

+        After invoking this function with the proper information, most suitable number types will automatically be cast to the right type for kernel invocation.

     .. method:: __call__(queue, global_size, local_size, *args, global_offset=None, wait_for=None)